Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ---
 # Advanced configuration for qemu

 Qemu is a very powerful tool that may be confusing for a lot people.
 However when using it we can get some very detailed and custom setups, this page will document some more advanced features that folk may wish to utilize with qemu.
 The majority of this page will assume running on linux.
 Many of these will not be compatible with windows.
+While this guide is oriented towards android.
+Many of the same concepts apply to general VM usage.

+Many of the concepts on this page will not apply to all users, If you have been linked This document is a document and this warning is still present, This document is a `Draft Document` and is subject to change and should be assumed that information is wrong until proof read.
+For any corrections ping `@Quackdoc` on the github tracker for the documentation.

+Any questions can be asked on the Bliss OS telegram, Matrix, and Discord groups.
+Ping `@quackdoc` `@Quack Doc`.

 ## Evdev